zoebelle-pang/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

+### Filter student by grade / subject:  `filter`

+Filters student who has the specified grade and/or subject.

+Format: `filter [g/GRADE] [s/SUBJECT]`

+* Search is case-sensitive.
+* The order of keywords does not matter.
+* At least one of the optional fields must be provided.

+### View Schedule: `view`

+Displays a calendar to view scheduled classes.

+Format: `view`

-### Deleting a person : `delete`
+### Deleting a student : `delete`

-Deletes the specified person from the address book.
+Deletes the specified student from the address book.

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the student at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed student list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd student in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find Betsy` followed by `delete 1` deletes the 1st student in the results of the `find` command.

 ### Clearing all entries : `clear`